Retiring

 Taxes on retirement in Belgium

-Retirees in Belgium are required to pay taxes on their pensions as well as other income.
+You’ll pay tax in Belgium on your pension and other income.
 Moreover, pension tax rates are 3.5% higher if you retire earlier than the legal retirement age.

 As a pensioner, you are entitled to a tax reduction.
 However, this varies depending on your total taxable income and has a ceiling set at about €2,067.
 There are also concessions for charitable donations.
 Apart from this, there are no special concessions for pensioners and the regular rates apply for property and wealth, inheritance, and gift taxes.
 In Belgium, these tax rates vary between the different regions.
 You can find out more about this in our article on taxes in Belgium.